SeldonIO/seldon-core/docs-gb/performance-tuning/pipelines/scalability-pipelines.md

 Rebalancing happens in the background — you don’t need to intervene.

 **Note:** `ModelGw` status does not represent a condition for the model to be available.
 If the loading was successful on the dedicated servers, the model itself is ready for inference.

-- The `ModelGw` status becomes relevant for pipeline and whether the end user wants to perform inference via the async path (i.e., writing the requests in the model input topic and reading the responses from the model output topic from Kafka).
+- The `ModelGw` status becomes relevant for pipelines, or whether the end user wants to perform inference via the async path (i.e., writing the requests in the model input topic and reading the responses from the model output topic from Kafka).
 - In the context of pipelines, the `ModelReady` status becomes a conjunction on whether the model is available on servers and if the model has been loaded successfully on the model gateway.

 ## 4. Scaling the pipeline gateway